 As you might imagine, gluten free pasta recipes have a special place in my heart.
 I'm Italian, after all!
-And while I love all kinds of delicious Italian pasta dishes, one thing that's so great about any noodle is that you can pair them with so many different kinds of flavors.
+And while I love all kinds of delicious Italian pasta dishes, one thing that's so great about any noodle is one thing that's so great about pasta is that you can pair it with so many different kinds of flavors.

 I love serving this buttered chicken pasta when I want a tasty dinner on a busy weeknight.
 Although it's a quick and easy chicken pasta dish, it tastes like something that involved quite a bit more work and time.
 So I get dinner on the table fast and look like a dinnertime superhero.
 Hey, it's the little things, right?